rupeshmore/drishti/example/README.md

 3. In the drishti folder, run `npm start` to start the test on `bbc.com`.
 4. View the desktop results by opening the browser console.
 5. On mobile, access the test page using machine's IP  address and port number address
-6. View mobile results in the console using remote debugging or the command line.
+6. View mobile results in the console using remote debugger or the command line.